Images of Laos

 Airport transfers are included if you purchase the 'with flights' package.

-Early visit to the lively morning market before a drive through the surrounding hills, to the stunning Kuang Si Waterfalls, stopping off at a traditional silk weaving village.
-The trip includes the nearby Free the Bears Rescue Centre, which does a great job of protecting and rehabilitating the rare Asiatic Black Bear.
+Early visit to the lively morning market before a drive through the surrounding hills, to the stunning Kuang Si Waterfalls, stopping off at a traditional silk weaving project.
+The trip includes the nearby Free the Bears Rescue Centre, concerned with protecting and rehabilitating the rare Asiatic Black Bear.
 Return to Luang Prabang for a scenic sunset cruise on the Mekong River.

 Photographic themes: – landscapes, village life, river scenes and sunset

-Day 4 - Nong Khiaw - up country
+Day 5 - Nong Khiaw - north into the hills

 Scenic drive through the hills to Nong Khiaw town with its picturesque setting amid karst scenery along the Ou River.
 Explore the village, or cycle to some nearby caves used to shelter villagers and Laos fighters in the Indochina War.